 58. What was the name of the 1979 nuclear accident in the United States?

-59. Which 1970s toy featured small plastic cars that could be launched by a spring-loaded launcher?
+59. Which popular 1970s toy featured small metal cars that could be launched by a spring-loaded launcher?

 60. What 1979 political event led to the Iranian hostage crisis?

-61. Which 1970s sitcom was based on the life of comedian Groucho Marx?
+61. Which intergalactic 1970s sitcom was a spin-off of Happy Days?

 62. What was the name of the first commercial video game, released by Atari in 1972?